 Pewaukee Yacht Club has always invited sailors that had an outstanding accomplishment the previous year and although it wasn’t the Rolex World Sailor of the Year Award, Peter, Olaf (Harken) and the rest of the yacht club gang somehow always managed to convince the sailors that competing in an E-scow invitational with the best of the inland sailors may just be the biggest honour and challenge of their life.

 That morning I served breakfast to Jimmy Spithill, who, the previous year, had won the America’s Cup in the ‘biggest comeback of sport history’.
-I have had talks with him in the past about his white freckly skin and helped him out on occasions.
+I have had talks with him in the past about his white freckly skin and helped him out on occasions using various products (view more about them).
 Jimmy grew up in Australia on the water as a red head, so he certainly was aware of the importance of sun protection and was very good at using sunscreen.

 As I have been regularly asked for my advice about sunscreens in the past, Jimmy’s question took me by surprise.
 He wasn’t asking about sunscreens, instead, he wanted my opinion about what to use to repair his skin after a long day of sailing.
 He, the consummate professional, wanted professional advice on how to mitigate the damage and keep his skin from ageing as quickly as all his older mates’ skin.